发烧论坛

 analogue recording on tape, regular de-magnetization of tape heads~rior to

-q~as been standard studio practice.
+every us~-q~as been standard studio practice.

 For tape recording, magnetic buildup is to be expected--tape is, after all, a